tanvir-ishraq/TextThema-Multi-Classifier/README.md

  ## Data Collection
-Data was collected from a Goodreads Quotes Listing: https://www.goodreads.com/quotes <br/>
+Data was collected from a Goodreads Literature text Listing.
+Containing Literary snippets, quotes, poetry: https://www.goodreads.com/quotes <br/>
 The Dynamic website's unpredictable time based login prompts were handled.
 The data collection process was as follows:

 The massive NLP data were scraped with `scraper/nlp_dataset_scraper.py` and stored in `scraper/quote-nlp-dataset-scraped.csv`.
 I employed an effecient tracking management system for scrap of massive NLP data to prevent data loss.